jstayton/jquery-manifest/README.markdown

 Options
 -------

-*   **marcoPolo** _object_
+*   **marcoPolo** _object, false_

-    Options to pass on to Marco Polo.
+    Options to pass on to Marco Polo for autocomplete functionality.
+Set to _false_ if such functionality is unnecessary.

     _Default:_ {}

     ---------------------------------------------------------------------------
 *   **required** _boolean_

-    Whether to only allow items to be selected from the results list.
+    Whether to only allow items to be selected from the autocomplete results list when autocomplete is enabled.
 If _false_, arbitrary, non-results-list values can be added when the _separator_ key character is pressed or the input is blurred.

     _Default:_ false